Is It Too Late to Reach Across the Political Divide? It is — if we don’t do our work.

 It sounds so peaceful, this state of Grace, and so profoundly out of my reach.
 “May as well start where we are,” I said in my second-ever letter.
 (So much for growth?)

 I have experienced this transcendent state, this “peace that passeth all understanding,” but only fleetingly, and only when I have had a very committed contemplative practice.
-Only, in other words, when I have managed to get out of my own way long enough for Grace to move through me.
-It strikes me, though, that this is the exercise for all of us just now.
-How do we know our prayer is working?
-We know it’s working when we feel loving kindness as opposed to constant indignation, fear, and anger.
-I don’t see that around me, in the behavior of my friends and acquaintances.
+Only, in other words, when I have managed to get out of my own way long enough for Grace to do its work.
+How do we know Grace is doing its work?
+We know, I submit, when we feel and express loving kindness as opposed to bitter contempt.
+I don’t see that often in the political arena.
 I don’t feel it in myself.
 Currently, I feel mostly rage.
 I am howling at the moon.
+I don’t want to stay in this place.

 Something to work for.